odoo/documentation/content/applications/finance/fiscal_localizations/mexico.rst

 While an invoice is a document type "I" (Ingreso), a credit note is a document type "E" (Egreso).

 The only addition to the :doc:`standard flow for credit notes
-</applications/finance/accounting/customer_invoices/credit_notes>` is that, as a requirement of the
+<../accounting/customer_invoices/credit_notes>` is that, as a requirement of the |SAT|, there has
-SAT, there has to be a relation between a credit note and an invoice through the fiscal folio.
+to be a relation between a credit note and an invoice through the fiscal folio.

-Because of this, the field :guilabel:`CFDI Origin` adds this relation with a `01|`, followed by the fiscal folio of the original invoice.
+Because of this requirement, the field :guilabel:`CFDI Origin` adds this relation with a `01|`, followed by the fiscal folio of the original invoice.

 .. image:: mexico/mx-creating-credit-note.png
-   :alt: Creating a credit note.
+   :align: center
+   :alt: Example CFDI Origin number.

 .. tip::
-   For the :guilabel:`CFDI Origin` field to be added automatically, use the button :guilabel:`Add Credit Note` from the invoice instead of creating it manually.
+   For the :guilabel:`CFDI Origin` field to be automatically added, use the :guilabel:`Add Credit Note` button from the invoice, instead of creating it manually.

 Payment complements
 ~~~~~~~~~~~~~~~~~~~